prebid/prebid.github.io/adops/gam-native.md

 {:start="4"}
 4. Under **Settings**, enter a **Name** for your creative.
 5. Enter any value into the **Click-through URL** field; this value will be overwritten by the native asset values.
 Also, if you operate in Europe and are using the jsdelivr-hosted native-render.js, make sure you set jsdelivr as your ad technology provider.
+(See Step 6 below.)

 ![Native Creative](/assets/images/ad-ops/gam-sbs/gam-new-creative-part2.png){: .pb-md-img :}

 {:start="6"}
+6. If you're using jsdelivr, set your **Associated ad technology provider**:

+{% include /adops/adops-creative-declaration.html %}

+{:start="7"}
-6. Click **Save and preview**.
+7. Click **Save and preview**.

 ## Attach the Creative to Your Line Item